-Perhaps in such a principle the notion of "competently deduce" can incorporate such things as: not ignoring evidence that undermines the deduction, as Dede-M did.
-I suspect that that is not the right place to include reference to such undermining evidence; it should instead be a separate clause.
+Perhaps in such a principle the notion of "competently deduce" can incorporate such things as: not ignoring evidence that undermines the deduction, as Dede-M did.27 I suspect that that is not the right place to include reference to undermining evidence.
 (I offer no argument for this suspicion.)
-More interestingly, when it's genuine undermining evidence at issue - and not just mere beliefs that undermining possibilities obtain - then I think such evidence should be as destructive of prospective/"propositional" justification as it is of well-founded belief.
+More interestingly, when it's genuine undermining evidence at issue-and not just mere beliefs that some undermining possibilities obtain-then I think such evidence should be as destructive of prospective/"propositional" justification as it is of wellfounded belief.
 So even Closure Principles about prospective justification should include some reference to the absence of such undermining evidence.
-(In these cases, there may be fewer undermining possibilities to worry about, since the subject needn't have performed any deduction whose execution could be impugned.
-But there may still be scope for some undermining evidence, e.g., a philosophical argument that entailment in that logical system is irrelevant to epistemology.)
-One way to accommodate such undermining evidence is for the Closure Principle to merely have the consequence that you have prima facie justification to believe the entailed proposition, where that justification is yet vulnerable to being undermined.
+(In these cases, there may be fewer undermining